Okhotsk plate: Geology

 The boundary between Okhotsk microplate and Amurian microplate might be responsible for many strong earthquakes that occurred in the Sea of Japan as well as in Sakhalin Island, such as the M_{W}7.1 (M_{S}7.5 according to other sources) earthquake of May 27, 1995 in northern Sakhalin.
 The earthquake devastated the town of Neftegorsk, which was not rebuilt afterwards.
 Other notable intraplate earthquakes such as the 1983 Sea of Japan earthquake, 1993 Hokkaidō earthquake and the 2024 Noto earthquake have triggered tsunamis in the Sea of Japan.

 The boundary between Okhotsk microplate and Pacific plate is a subduction zone, where the Pacific plate subducts beneath the Okhotsk Plate.
 Many giant megathrust earthquakes have occurred here, some of them among the largest ever recorded, including the Kamchatka earthquakes of 1737 (M_{w} 9.0-9.3), 1952 (M_{w} 9.0) and 2025 (M_{w} 8.8).
 Such strong megathrust earthquakes can also occur near the Kuril Islands, as the M_{w} 8.3 earthquake of November 15, 2006, Hokkaido, as the M_{w} 8.3 earthquake of September 26, 2003 and Honshu, as the M_{w} 9.0 earthquake of March 11, 2011.

 GPS measurements and other studies show that the Okhotsk microplate is slowly rotating in a clockwise direction.
 Models indicate that it rotates 0.2 deg/Myr about a pole located north of Sakhalin.

 2011 Tohoku megathrust earthquake

 In 2011 a 9.0–9.1 undersea megathrust earthquake caused by the subduction of the Pacific plate below the Okhotsk microplate.
-The worst effected areas in Tohoku, Japan experienced around six minutes of shaking.
+The worst affected areas in Tohoku, Japan experienced around six minutes of shaking.
 The main slip occurred at the "North America or Okhotsk plate".